Last Updated on

 The park cashier relieved me of about $40 US and I was briefly consoled by the fact that at these prices they were surely raking in enough dough for adequate safety procedures.
 He handed me my ticket and directed me through the beautifully-landscaped reserve grounds to where a safari vehicle would pick me up for the drive through the gates to the animal enclosures.
 So far, so good.

 There were five more people waiting for the safari vehicle and I was happy to see them.
 We all climbed aboard the Jeep and before I knew it we were pulling up to three vast, wildlife enclosures.
-Each one containing – you guessed it – lions, tigers and bears, oh my! cheetahs.
+Each one containing – you guessed it – lions, tigers and

 Our small group was then divided up by animal choice and I was alarmed to realize I was flying solo with the lion.
 Did they know something I didn’t?
 I mean the white tigers and the spotted cheetahs were cute and everything but obviously the lion is the king of the jungle, why no other takers?